lancemonotone/theme-n1/wp-content/plugins/sg-security/readme.txt

-=== SiteGround Security ===
+=== All-inclusive Security Solution by SiteGround ===
 Contributors: Hristo Sg, siteground, sstoqnov, stoyangeorgiev, elenachavdarova, ignatggeorgiev
 Tags: security, firewall, malware scanner, web application firewall, two factor authentication, block hackers, country blocking, clean hacked site, blocklist, waf, login security
 Requires at least: 4.7
-Tested up to: 6.1
+Tested up to: 6.2
 Requires PHP: 7.0
-Stable tag: 1.4.1
+Stable tag: 1.4.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SiteGround Security is the all-in-one security solution for your WordPress website.
+Cover all WordPress weak spots with just one plugin!
+Easily limit login attempts, enable 2FA, switch XSS vulnerability protection on, disable XML-RPC, RSS & Atom feeds, and more!

 == Description ==

-With the carefully selected and easy to configure functions the [SiteGround Security](https://www.siteground.com/wordpress-plugins/siteground-security) plugin provides everything you need to secure your website and prevent a number of threats such as brute-force attacks, compromised login, data leaks, and more.
+This all-inclusive security plugin, made by SiteGround web hosting company, gives you easy control over your website security.
+It’s packed with features that allow you in 1 click to enable or disable WordPress settings and prevent a number of threats such as brute-forcing, compromised login, code vulnerability attacks, data theft and leaks, and more.

+* Hides your WordPress Version out of the box
+* Enables advanced XSS Vulnerability Protection
+* Disables XML-RPC protocol to prevent many vulnerabilities and attacks
+* 1-click setting to Disable RSS and ATOM Feeds
+* Option to Lock and Protect System Folders by default
+* Disables “Admin” Username
+* Disables Themes & Plugins Editor
+* Option to enable Two-Factor Authentication
+* Limit Login Attempts setting

+On top, [SiteGround Security](https://www.siteground.com/wordpress-plugins/siteground-security) experts have curated a list of “Recommended Vulnerabilities Protection Settings”, which are featured on the plugin’s dashboard for your convenience.
+Prioritise those and you’re good to go!

 == Login Settings ==